Mobster Al Capone’s granddaughters are selling his possessions, partly out of fear of wildfires

 The garage was razed in 1967, and the St. Valentine’s Day Massacre became a symbol of the mob violence that plagued Prohibition Era Chicago.

 Most of the belongings that will be up for auction are home decorations and furnishings, and there is no indication that any of the items have been linked to crimes.
-Asked about two guns belonging to Capone, Diane Capone said as far as she knew, her grandfather used them only for self-defense.
+Asked about two guns belonging to Capone, Diane Capone said that as far as she knew, her grandfather used them only for self-defense.

-Diane has heard the allegations about her grandfather, and she doesn’t know how to harmonize them with the man she knew.
-All she can figure is that her grandfather was skilled at compartmentalizing.
+She said she doesn’t know how to harmonize her grandfather’s reputation with the man she knew.
+All she can figure is that he was skilled at compartmentalizing.
 She also notes that his public life was long over by the time she was born.

 “How is it possible that a man who was so loving and so generous and so devoted could have been capable of some of these things that were alleged?”
-Diane asked.
-“I don’t know how to reconcile it, but I suppose I’ll have to wait until I get to heaven and I can find out then.”
+Diane Capone asked.
+“I don’t know how to reconcile it, but I suppose I’ll have to wait until I get to heaven, and I can find out then.”

 Read more: